 If your nonprofit has a vehicle, insurance coverage is required.
 Still, whenever a volunteer or employee drives their own car for a nonprofit activity, it is important to know about their personal insurance coverage.

 Volunteer activities like taking seniors to a doctor’s appointment obviously need insurance coverage but think of all the times an employee or volunteer has taken a trip on your behalf.
 Whether it is bringing meals or library books to a family, dropping off or picking up an auction item, or visiting local companies to find sponsorships and in-kind donations, your nonprofit could be in danger without auto insurance coverage.
 If the volunteer or employee’s auto insurance does not entirely cover an accident, your nonprofit can be named in a lawsuit.
+You can get some auto insurance quote here for your nonprofit.

 In these cases, non-owned auto insurance is critical to make sure all loopholes are closed.